barisoaydin/livegold/README.md

 # livegold

-A website that provides real-time currency and gold prices.
+A project that can make gold and currency prices readily available by pulling real-time data.